Best Mattresses for Side Sleepers of 2022

 - Hot sleepers

-- The Best Type of Mattress for Side Sleeping
+- Best Type of Mattress for Side Sleeping

 - What to Look for in a Mattress for Side Sleepers

-Most types of mattresses made for side sleepers use some combination of memory foam whether it be standard memory foam, latex foam, or gel-infused foam.
-Memory foam mattresses are completely constructed from layers of memory foam, no other materials.
-The top and mid layers are made for comfort; the base layer is usually made of high-density polyfoam to add durability.
+The best side sleeper mattresses use some type of memory foam, whether it’s standard memory foam or gel-infused foam.
+The top and middle layers are made for comfort and the base layer is often made of high-density polyfoam to add durability.

-Occasionally, these mattresses will be infused with copper, gel, or graphite to provide extra cooling and pain relief benefits.
-Memory foam has a good reputationl for even weight distribution and easing pain around pressure points.
+Some mattresses use foam infused with copper, gel, or graphite to provide extra cooling and pain relief benefits.
+Memory foam does a great job of providing even weight distribution and gently contouring around pressure points.
 It also supports the natural curve of your spine.

 Latex mattresses use latex foam as their main feature.
 Latex foam can be derived from either natural latex or synthetic latex; regardless, the material is cooling, buoyant, and pressure relieving.
 Organic latex foam provides a good base for some of the best organic mattresses for side sleepers.